rdemers/org-rd-fullstack-springboot-nuxt/doc/ocidev.md

 ## Traditional way

-The traditional way of building an OCU image with SpringBoot is to use the fat jar like this example below:
+The traditional way of building an OCI image with SpringBoot is to use the fat jar like this example below:

 ```bash
       FROM arm64v8/amazoncorretto:17